 Employee pension plan

 HOCHDORF Holding Ltd’s pension liabilities and those of its subsidiaries in Switzerland are set out in the completely autonomous HOCHDORF Group pension fund.
 The pension scheme includes a defined contribution in accordance with Swiss GAAP FER 16.
 The costs resulting from the employee pension are charged to the income statement for the appropriate period.
 The actual economic effects of pension plans on the company are calculated on the balance sheet date.
 An economic benefit is carried as an asset if it is used for the company’s future pension expenses.
 A financial obligation is shown as a liability if the requirements for the creation of a provision are met.

 Employees and former employees of foreign companies receive different employee pension payments or old-age pensions corresponding to the legal requirements applicable in the countries where they are paid out.

 Sales and revenue recognition

 Net sales include the receipt of economic benefits from the sale of goods and services within the scope of ordinary business activity during the reporting period.
-Reductions in revenue such as discounts, rebates and other price reductions as well as duties paid to third parties such as commissions, fees and any value-added taxes must be deducted from reported net sales.
+Reductions in revenue such as discounts, rebates and other price reductions as well as duties paid to third parties such as fees and any value-added taxes must be deducted from reported net sales.
 All inter-group turnover is eliminated in the consolidation process.

 Turnover is booked when a Group company has transferred the definitive benefits and risks that are associated with ownership of the sold products and the power of disposal to the customer, and the ability to collect the receivables resulting from such is adequately secured.
 Turnover from the provision of services is reported in the accounting period in which the service was provided.
 The consideration of reductions in revenue for customers takes place in the same period as the turnover that caused these reductions in revenue in accordance with the terms and conditions of the order.
 The HOCHDORF Group does not have any brokerage transactions or business events with multiple, separate components.